 His Royal Highness has naturally observed with great concern the efforts which have been lately made in some of the manufacturing districts to take advantage of local distress to create a spirit of disaffection to the institutions and Government of the country.
 Anxious to promote the welfare and prosperity of all classes of his Majesty’s subjects… his Royal Highness assures us of his wise, judicious , and manly determination, to employ for that purpose the power entrusted to him by law.
 He relies at the same time on the patriotism of Members, and has no doubt that one their return to their respective counties they will zealously coöperate with the Magistracy in defeating “the machinations of those whose projects, if successful, would only aggravate the evils they profess to remedy, and who, under the pretence of Reform, have really no other object but the subversion of our happy Constitution.”
 (The Morning Post, 12 July, 1819)

 Unrest was broad and, in some places, ran deep.
 The Kingdom had seen explosive population growth, faster than anywhere in Europe: numbers doubled to 17 million in the first fifty years of the century with a peak growth rate in the decade to 1821 of 16 percent.
 It must have strained every private resource.
 Two fifths of the population was under fifteen years of age: mostly dependent and in need of education, nutrition, clothing, housing and care.
-Poor harvests and distribution disrupted by the long war led to serious food shortages in some places; madwe worse by policy error and bad luck.
-There had been a fall in seasonal temperatures made worse by volcanic explosions on the other side of the globe: 1816 was known as the “year without a summer” across Europe.
+Poor harvests and distribution disrupted by the long war led to serious food shortages in some places; made worse by policy error and bad luck.
+There had been a fall in seasonal temperatures due in part to unsuspected volcanic explosions on the other side of the globe: 1816 was known as the “year without a summer” across Europe.
 Corrupt policies such as the Corn Laws that prohibited imports of price-competitive grain made the food supply worse.

 Twenty years of war had wreaked a dreaful toll on UK families: the estimated death toll of 210,000 soldiers and sailors was comparable to the losses of The Great War in 1914–18.
 Then, the rapid demobilisation of the armed-forces — the largest in the UK’s history up to that point — contributed to widespread unemployment, family disruption and outbreaks of epidemic disease.
 The wars also left England with unprecedented tax levels (23 per cent of GDP) and a huge national debt.
 The Tory government was compelled by Parliament to abolish Pitt’s income tax that had supported the fighting and Castlereagh’s generous cash handouts to reactionary European allies.
 But that only pushed direct taxes higher, hitting hardest those on the lowest incomes.